Ryan-Page-2024/Classifying-Country/Images/README.md

 <br>

 ## File Name: Classifying_Country_Scope
-I analyzed Country Music lyrics to uncover the genre's core themes through applying natural language techniques and diving into the stories that resonate with so many listeners.
+I analyzed Country Music lyrics to uncover the genre's core themes through applying natural language techniques and diving into the stories that resonate with so many. listeners.

 <br>